 In this recipe, all ingredients go into your blender at once.
-Don't worry about exact measurement because we can adjust in the next step.
+Don't worry about exact measurements because we can adjust in the next step

 Process on high until smooth.
 Depending on the ripeness of your avocados, this could take 60 to 90 seconds.